 If you have orphaned or abandoned rabbits that cannot drink their mother’s milk, do not replace it with cow’s milk.
 There are no direct replacements you can buy for rabbit milk, so the best alternatives you can use are kitten formula or goat’s milk.
-Milk replacer for puppies is also an option if you can’t find one of the former.
+A milk replacer for puppies is also an option if you can’t find one of the former.

 In these cases, you will have to attempt to syringe feed the baby bunnies until they are able to drink for themselves.
 You will need to syringe feed your babies 2 times per day.

 Sadly, if a rabbit is orphaned there are high chances that they will not survive.
-Baby rabbits have a very delicate digestion, and it’s just too easy for something to go wrong.
-The House Rabbit Society offers some advice to care for an orphaned or abandoned domestic rabbits:
+Baby rabbits have very delicate digestion, and it’s just too easy for something to go wrong.
+The House Rabbit Society offers some advice to care for orphaned or abandoned domestic rabbits: